DeutscheSoft/AWML/README.md

   reason.

 By default, bindings will only react to user interaction in the widget, as opposed to any modification.
-This means it will bind the `useraction` event in the Toolkit widget.
+This means it will bind the `useraction` event in the AUX widget.
 This behavior can be controlled using the following flags:
 * `readonly` - No event will be used.
 The binding will not react to changes of the widget option at all and only set the option in the widget when values